 FROM THE ARCHIVES

-As we look to the future here at St Giles, it does us no harm to also reflect on the past, so here is the first of a series of extracts from parish newsletters of the past.
+As we look to the future here at St Giles, it does us no harm to also reflect on the past, so here is another of our series of extracts from parish newsletters of the past.
 This letter was written by The Revd.
-Gordon Taylor in December 1972:
+Gordon Taylor for Saint Peter's Day, July 1997

 Perhaps the most important event in Peter's life was when Jesus said to him: "Thou art Peter, and upon this rock I will build my church; and the gates of hell will not prevail against it.
 I will give unto thee the keys of the kingdom of heaven, and whatsoever thou shalt bind on earth shall be bound in heaven, and whatsoever thou shalt loose on earth shall be loosed in heaven" ( Matt.16;18-19).
 We should particularly note that this was said in re ply to Peter's earlier confession at Caesarea Philippi: "Thou art the Christ, the Son of the living God".
 In that statement Peter is recognising Jesus as the Messiah, and in fact according him Divinity.